insight-platform/.github/profile/README.md

 ## Welcome to In-Sight Repositories

-In-Sight is a hybrid edge/dc computer vision platform for scalable high-performance video analytics.
-In-Sight is built on Nvidia DeepStream.
-Our public repositories provide open-source frameworks used in the platform to everyone.
+In-Sight is a hybrid edge/data center computer vision platform for building scalable, high-performance video analytics on Nvidia DeepStream.
+Our public repositories contain open-source components available in the platform.

 ## Open-Source Projects